Peptide Half-Life Chart: Complete Reference Guide for Researchers (2026)

 All values are literature-reported approximations for research reference.
 Actual stability and pharmacokinetics depend on formulation, purity, diluent, and storage conditions.

-How to Interpret Half-Life Values
+How to Interpret Peptide Half-Life Chart Values

 When reviewing a peptide half-life chart, it is important to remember that half-life is a statistical descriptor, not a hard cutoff.
 After one half-life, 50% of the peptide remains; after four to five half-lives, less than 5% remains, which is usually the point at which pharmacological effects are considered negligible.
 Researchers modeling repeat-dose experiments generally aim to reach steady-state concentrations after four to five half-lives of continuous administration.

 Peptides with very short half-lives, such as Sermorelin and Tesamorelin, produce sharp, pulsatile signals that mimic physiological release patterns, which is often desirable when studying hypothalamic feedback loops.
 Peptides with long half-lives, such as Semaglutide and Retatrutide, produce smooth, sustained exposure that is favored for weekly-dosing pharmacokinetic and metabolic studies.
+Understanding how to read a peptide half-life chart correctly enables researchers to design more reproducible experiments.

 Storage Temperature and Handling

 Virtually every research peptide should be stored lyophilized at -20 °C or colder in a sealed, desiccated environment.
 Some laboratories prefer -80 °C storage for highly hydrolytically sensitive sequences or when the peptide will be kept for more than a year.
 Repeated temperature cycling should be avoided, as moisture condensation on cold vials can initiate hydrolysis of amide and disulfide bonds.
+Proper storage directly preserves the peptide stability values listed in any accurate peptide half-life chart.

 Light exposure also contributes to degradation, particularly for peptides containing tryptophan, tyrosine, methionine, or cysteine residues.
 Amber vials and opaque storage boxes are recommended.
 Peptides should always be brought to room temperature in a sealed container before opening to prevent water vapor from condensing on the powder, which would otherwise accelerate degradation of the reconstituted solution.